cedrickchee/awesome-transformer-nlp/README.md

 ## Papers

 1. [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
-2. [Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context](https://arxiv.org/abs/1901.02860) by Zihang Dai, Zhilin Yang, Yiming Yang, William W. Cohen, Jaime Carbonell, Quoc V. Le and Ruslan Salakhutdinov - Uses smart caching to improve the learning of long-term dependency in Transformer.
+2. [Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context](https://arxiv.org/abs/1901.02860) by Zihang Dai, Zhilin Yang, Yiming Yang, William W. Cohen, Jaime Carbonell, Quoc V. Le and Ruslan Salakhutdinov.
+  - Uses smart caching to improve the learning of long-term dependency in Transformer.
 Key results: state-of-art on 5 language modeling benchmarks, including ppl of 21.8 on One Billion Word (LM1B) and 0.99 on enwiki8.
 The authors claim that the method is more flexible, faster during evaluation (1874 times speedup), generalizes well on small datasets, and is effective at modeling short and long sequences.
 2. [Conditional BERT Contextual Augmentation](https://arxiv.org/abs/1812.06705) by Xing Wu, Shangwen Lv, Liangjun Zang, Jizhong Han and Songlin Hu.
 3. [SDNet: Contextualized Attention-based Deep Network for Conversational Question Answering](https://arxiv.org/pdf/1812.03593) by Chenguang Zhu, Michael Zeng and Xuedong Huang.